Tangle Floer homology and cobordisms between tangles: One-handles, Three-handles and the cobordism maps

-With the above two admissible $\Ring$-diagrams fixed, and given an $\Ring$-module $\M$, we will construct a cobordism map from $\HFT^\M(\Tangle)$ to $\HFT^\M(\Tangle')$ associated with adding the $1$-handle along the framed $0$-sphere $\Fsphere$.
-A completely similar construction would give the cobordism map associated with the $3$-handles which are attached along framed $2$-spheres.
+With the above two Heegaard diagrams fixed, and given an $\Ring$-module $\M$, we construct a cobordism map from $\HFT^\M(\Tangle)$ to $\HFT^\M(\Tangle')$ associated with adding the $1$-handle along the framed $0$-sphere $\Fsphere$.
+A completely similar construction would give a cobordism map associated with attaching a $3$-handle along a framed $2$-sphere.